vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ---

 ## Socket
-Socket is a connectivity between the two react endpoints where event occurs.
+Socket is a connectivity between the two vibe endpoints where event occurs.

 ### Life Cycle
 Socket can be in opened state where I/O operations are possible or closed state where `close` event fires and I/O operations are not possible but it is always expected in the opened state.
 In other words, do not hold a reference on socket unless the reference shares the same life cycle of socket.
 It makes things complicated since it is stateful and also may result in a problem in clustered environment.